Technology and International Relations

-The focus of this course is Artificial Intelligence and International Relations.
+The focus of this course is Technology and International Relations.
 As a result of the modern economic system, a modern state was created with modern institutions, such as state bureaucracy, modern military, foreign ministries, intelligence services, police, etc. However, the modern economic system also produced modern private institutions, such as companies, think tanks, NGOs, international organizations, foundations, etc. Hence society and the individual have changed over time, becoming more educated, traveling more, working more, and becoming more selfish and more consumption oriented.

 On the other hand, in this process of transformation from traditional work to more automated dehumanized work, everything we do is recorded, watched, and observed by state or private institutions for security or consumption purposes.
 In the late 18th century, the invention of the steamship engine changed the basic dynamics of social and political structures; therefore, we started to see the new society based in the urban areas.
 The emergence of the modern state or nation-state was generated from this process of the new economy.

 In the beginning of the 20th century, Ford’s assembly line and Taylor’s organizational management revolutionized state and society in a different direction than the invention of the steamship engine.
-Modern state structure started to form and coincided with interests of the upper class bourgeoisie.
+Modern state structure started to form and coincided with interests of the upper-class bourgeoisie.
 As a result, we became citizens unlike before, modern parliamentary democracy took shape; we witnessed two World Wars directly related with technological advancement in the military; in 1950s, people or citizens started to ask for more democracy and freedom.
 The United Nations was established with the shared common destiny for all who live on this planet.
 However, in the early 1990s, the IT industry began to revolutionize how companies and states operate vis-à-vis with political structure and citizens.
 Security studies started to emerge as a part of International Relations with conservative tendencies.
 Facebook, Google, Twitter, Wechat, Alipay, credit card system, and digital footprint system began to dominate domestic as well as international politics.
 This new technological advancement has changed our lives as citizens of a state, whether you live in the United States or China.
 Everything we buy online is recorded by a company for marketing purposes to sell more.
 The companies created massive databases for targeting costumers, whereas a state started to use AI or IT innovations for its own security in intelligence, police, foreign relations, terrorism, etc. In the early 2000s, Boston dynamics began to develop a military robot for U.S. military by using AI, which is very similar to Russian and Chinese state-owned companies.
 These new changes will definitely have an impact on our society, democracy, freedom, and social life.